tc39/notes/es6/2012-09/sept-20.md

 Notably: Significant dissent on throwing exceptions for control flow.

-Continued discussion of note…
+Continued discussion of note...

 LH: Using a debugger, break on throw, exceptions.
-Want to catch at the point where they are thrown… on a StopIteration, do I see internals?
+Want to catch at the point where they are thrown... on a StopIteration, do I see internals?

 DH: Up to the debugger to determine whether or not it should expose